moiatgit/rustbook/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

          └── take_payment
 ```

-<span class="caption">Listing 7-2: The module tree for the code in Listing
+<span class="caption">Llistat 7-2: The module tree for the code in Listing
 7-1</span>

 This tree shows how some of the modules nest inside one another; for example,